tr37ion/Greenways/README.md

 These are some Blender UI themes for your daily use.
 The idea behind their design is to create themes with unobtrusive design.

 ##Install
-Copy the *.xml files into your Blender's theme folder "./scripts/presets/interface_theme" and select the theme in your 'Blender/User Prefrences/Themes' section of Blender.
+Copy the *.xml files into your Blender's theme folder "~/.blender/scripts/presets/interface_theme".
+Open Blender and select the theme in your 'Blender/User Prefrences/Themes' section of Blender.

 ##License
 GNU GENERAL PUBLIC LICENSE